Khwaj7/shareleaks-register-app/README.md

-# example
+# Shareleaks Register App

-A new Flutter project.
+A simple Flutter app allowing users to register to a newsletter.

 ## Getting Started